Student Handbook and Terms & Conditions

 - Threatening behaviour towards staff or other students

 - Misuse of equipment

-- Actions that lead to putting yourself, staff or other students at risk
+- Actions that lead to putting yourself, staff, or other students at risk

-- failing to adequately reference the work of others or sources of information
+- Failing to adequately reference the work of others or sources of information

-- copying part or all of another person’s work
+- Copying part or all of another person’s work

-- submitting work that in part or in it’s entirely has been copied from written material or electronic material including the internet
+- Submitting work that in part or in its entirely has been copied from written material or electronic material including the Internet

 - Paying a third party to complete your work on your behalf

-Access and Equity Policy
+Access and Equity policy

-Consent to Image Release
+Consent to image release

-AIPT may, at times, take photographs, record videos and develop various marketing campaigns for use in promotional activities.
+AIPT may at times take photographs, record videos, and develop various marketing campaigns for use in promotional activities.
 These images and records remain the property of AIPT and will not be sold to any third party.

-Recognition of Prior Learning and Credit Transfer Policy
+Recognition of Prior Learning and Credit Transfer policy

 Once you have enrolled, AIPT will assess your application if you believe you may be a candidate for this process.
 If successful, you will be eligible for exemption from undertaking certain assessments within the course.
-Please note that the terms of your contract (including tuition fees payable) will not be affected by the units of competency achieved via this RPL or Credit Transfer process.
+Please note that the terms of your contract, including tuition fees payable, will not be affected by the units of competency achieved via this RPL or credit transfer process.

-It is your responsibility to work through the unit/s of competency that you wish to be assessed and provide relevant evidence.
+It is your responsibility to work through the unit/s of competency that you wish to be assessed and that provide relevant evidence.
 You are required to submit:

 - Current – Does the evidence reflect your current skills?